 So, how does that compare to unvaccinated people?
-Data from the CDC, shows that people who are unvaccinated are five times more likely to get COVID-19, and 29 times more likely to be hospitalized and 10 times more likely to die from COVID-19.
+Data from the CDC, shows that people who are unvaccinated are five times more likely to get infected, 10 times more likely to be hospitalized and 10 times more likely to die from COVID-19.

 Since February of 2021, nearly all new COVID-19 hospitalizations and deaths have been in unvaccinated people.
 In most states, 97-100% of reported cases are in people who have not been fully vaccinated.

 In other words, remaining unvaccinated is a big risk.
 Do yourself, and your loved ones, a favor and get vaccinated as soon as you can.